maximmax42/Discord-CustomRP/PRIVACY.md

 - Clicked on a supporter/translator menu item:
   - Name of the supporter/translator
   - URL of the supporter/translator
-- Opened pipe select window
+- Opened "Pipe select" window
 - Opened "About" window

 Crash reports send your settings (except ID) to help understand the cause of the crash.